jontejada/firstAngular/readme.md

 - JS-like code snippets
 - mainly in interpolation bindings `{{ }}`
 - also in direct attr, e.g. `ng-click="somefn()`
+- *DO NOT* write conditionals or loops inside an expression
+- can use filters

 ####model
 - data shown to user in the **view**